 Only persons listed on the student's emergency care card are authorized to meet a child at the bus stop.
 If a different person needs to meet your child, please notify your school and provide his/her name and relationship.
-The school will forward this information to your school bus driver.
+The school will forward this information to the transportation office then on to the school bus driver.
 Please ask persons meeting your child to have a picture ID with them when they meet the bus.
 The driver will not knowingly release a child without either a note from the school or by confirming that the individual has a proper ID.

 What if my child needs to ride a different bus in the afternoon?

 Many APS families often request changes, particularly for afternoon transportation, to accommodate childcare, after school activities or other special needs.
 We can accommodate your request if there is space available on that bus.
 We cannot create a new bus stop on any route; therefore, your child will be assigned to an existing stop on that bus route that is closest to your destination.
-Exceptions will be made on a case-by-case basis.
+Exceptions may be made on a case-by-case basis but are not guarantee.
 If you need to request a change in the normal routing for your student, please contact the school office before August 31.
 As always, Transportation will do its best to meet your family's needs.
 You can also call the Transportation Call Center at 703-228-8670.